amergenthale/myProject/notebook-log.md

 Although the original study analyzed multiple genomes, a subset of five genome assemblies was selected for this analysis:

-A subset of five genome assemblies was selected:

 - JALJYH000000000
 - JALJYL000000000
 - JALJYN000000000